|

 If a household provides undisputed verification that requires no further inquiry and is VUR, then the county must act to reduce benefits.

 Same scenario as above.
 On April 7, mom reports she is eligible for Social Security and sends in a copy of the first payment of $300 that was received April 3.
 This information is considered verified because the county needs no further information in order to verify the change.
-The EW narrates the information in the case record, sends a 10-day notice to reduce benefits and takes action to change for the May allotment.
+If the change would result in a decrease in benefits, send the household a No-Change NOA, and document actions in Journal Detail page and follow-up at the next SAR 7 or recertification, whichever comes first.

 Related Topics